jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

     ))
 ```

-and yes.. this is not an issue instead of using `ShowScreenErrorHandler` we can use `SnackbarErrorHandler` that will show snackbar in case actions like liking, sending, saving etc.:
+and yes.. this is not an issue instead of using `ShowScreenErrorHandler` we can use `SnackbarErrorHandler` that will show snack bar in case actions like liking, sending, saving etc.:

 ```kotlin
 class SnackbarErrorHandler<in T>(private val view: View, private val text: (T) -> Option<String>) : ErrorHandler<T> {